 The Company also leases land for its service stations from third parties pursuant to lease contracts with varying terms that generally range from five to 25 years and which are renewed upon negotiations between the Company and the lessors.
-As of December 31, 2018, there were leases covering 744 service stations: 501 in Luzon, 135 in the Visayas and 108 in Mindanao.
-Expenses under these leases amounted to ₱1,118.17 million in 2017 and ₱1,366.72 million 2018.
+As of December 31, 2018, there were leases covering 744

-10 Breakdown of equity share as follows: Petron (20%), Shell Malaysia Trading Sdn Bhd (40%), Petronas Dagangan Berhad (40%)
+12 Breakdown of equity share as follows: Petron (20%), Shell Malaysia Trading Sdn Bhd (40%), Petronas Dagangan Berhad (40%)

-11 Petron operates within the facility owned by Malaysia Airport Holdings Berhad (MAHB) under an agreement with Kuala Lumpur Aviation Fuelling System Sdn Bhd (KAFS), a subsidiary of Petronas Dagangan Berhad.
+13 Petron operates within the facility owned by Malaysia Airport Holdings Berhad (MAHB) under an agreement with Kuala Lumpur Aviation Fuelling System Sdn Bhd (KAFS), a subsidiary of Petronas Dagangan Berhad.

-12 Co-share with Chevron Malaysia Limited
+14 Co-share with Chevron Malaysia Limited

-13 Co-share with Boustead Petroleum Marketing Sdn Bhd
+15 Co-share with Boustead Petroleum Marketing Sdn Bhd